The Auction Block (1926 film)

 The Auction Block is a 1926 American silent comedy film directed by Hobart Henley.
 The film stars Charles Ray and Eleanor Boardman.
 It is written by Fanny and Frederic Hatton and is based on the novel of the same name by Rex Beach.
-It is considered a lost film.

 The film is a remake of the 1917 film of the same name, released by Goldwyn production starring Rubye De Remer and Tom Powers.

 Plot

-Bob Wharton (Charles Ray) marries beauty queen Lorelei Knight (Eleanor Boardman), only to fall into the arms of Bernice Lane (Sally O'Neil) during their honeymoon.
-Lorelei abandons him to return home, but the husband goes after her to win her back.
-The opportunity presents itself at a charity auction.
+As described in a film magazine review, Bob Wharton, spendthrift son of a millionaire, weds beauty contest winner Lory Knight.
+She repents her marriage to a man who has never worked, abandons Bob, and goes home to Palmdale, South Carolina, where she is wooed by Carter Lane.
+Bob arrives in town and goes to work in a shoe store and scores a big hit as a salesman.
+He is vamped by Bernice, the sister of Carter, who compromises him.
+The Lane family swears that he must marry Bernice or die.
+However, Bernice confesses her trick, allowing Bob to escape the family.
+Bob gets his opportunity to win his wife back at a charity auction, and Bob and Lory are reunited.